kjell/mcn-2020-git-haiku/index.md

-In the cicada's cry
+Carven gods long gone
-thoughts come - and there is loneliness;
+soup, the salad, fish and all
-Morning-glory gazing
+Darting dragon-fly!